Designated Safeguarding Person:

 Mrs Jackie Beer (Education Social Worker)

-Mr Ashley St John (Assistant Vice Principal)
+Mr Ashley St John (Vice Principal)

 Including all Heads of House: